aigoncharov/first-and-only-brain/src/site/notes/AI/Cognitive science/Logic.md

 2. Abduction: effect -> likely cause
 4. Induction: sample -> population

-## Relation to psycology
+## Relation to psychology

 Positions in relation to logic:
 1. Formal logic is important part of human reasoning.
-2. Formal logic is only distantly realted to human reasoning, but it provides mathematical analysis of "optimal" reasoning.
+2. Formal logic is only distantly related to human reasoning, but it provides mathematical analysis of "optimal" reasoning.
-3. Formal logic is only distantly realted to human reasoning, so cognitive science should pursue other approaches.
+3. Formal logic is only distantly related to human reasoning, so cognitive science should pursue other approaches.